TijsTT/justforshow/README.md

 </body>
 ```

 Et voila!
-If you now scroll the element in view, its color will change from black to grey.
-Very fancy 😎
+If you now scroll the element in view, its color will change from grey to black.
+Very fancy! 😎

 ## Browser support
 The IntersectionObserver API is relatively new.
 Despite that it's supported by all major browser, except for IE. That's why this package also includes [this intersection observer polyfill](https://www.npmjs.com/package/intersection-observer).
 Props to them!